codeZeilen/wat-pages/README.md

 ## Page Format

 The pages are written in Markdown.
-Pages can have a header.
+Pages must have a header that contains at least the path field.

 ```
 ---